-The brain has millions of nerve cells which control the way we think, move and feel.
+The brain has millions of nerve cells which control the way we think, move, and feel.
 The brain uses electrical signals to send messages from one nerve cell to another.

 If the messages are interrupted, or the electrical signals do not switch off when they are no longer needed, this can cause a brief change in the way the brain works.
-This interruption or build up of electrical signals can cause a seizure (sometimes called a 'fit' or 'attack').
+This interruption, or build up, of electrical signals can cause a seizure.